Noor Mohammed Khalid

 Having spent a good part of my youth in my father’s footwear business, I gradually moved into the newly emerging field of Information Technology (IT).
 In 1984, along with a few like-minded friends, I founded an IT company called P.C.
 Services Pvt.
 Ltd (PCS).
 PCS focused on offering courses in computer programming for students.
 Alongside I started a store called Computer Shop in a prominent commercial location called Brigade Road.
 Micro Services was started by a few other friends who specialized in electronics and low-level software development.
 Micro Services, despite its ground-breaking products could not financially sustain itself.

 In 1998, having sold Computer Shop to a former employee, and entrusting the management of PCS to my partner, I set sail to Riyadh,.
-Saudi Arabia, to take up a job in a prominent IT Company,as a general manager of their Web Services department.
+Saudi Arabia, to take up a job in a prominent IT Company, as general manager of their Web Services department.

-Today, Ramadhan 1439, it is nearly 20 years since I arrived in Riyadh.
-My last assignment was to manage a multi-million dollar mission-critical, enterprise-class project in a leading Public Sector enterprise.
+For nearly 33 years, I was passionately involved in Information Technology, mainly in the field of marketing, program and project management.
+My last assignment in Riyadh was to manage a multi-million dollar mission-critical, enterprise-class project in a leading Public Sector enterprise.

 In January of 2018, I was finally able to realise my dream of rejoining the academic world and pursue studies in history and civilization.

 Interestingly, the world-wide Memon community gave generously to support the Turks in their darkest hours.
-I am hoping to highlight their contributions as well as those of my other compatriots, with the fond hope that this research will inspire the new generation to emulate the spirit of sacrifice for an oppressed nation demonstrated by their forefathers, and, on the other hand, let the new Turkish generation know of the debt they owe to the people of the Indian sub-continent.
+I am hoping to highlight their contributions as well as those of my other compatriots, with the fond hope that this research will inspire contemporary Muslim minorities world over to emulate the spirit of sacrifice demonstrated by the Muslims of the Indian subcontinent, and, on the other hand, let the new Turkish generation know of the debt they owe to the people of the Indian sub-continent.

 Three of my daughters are married.
 One is still school-going.
 My son, who is the second oldest, works as a UX professional in a leading organization in Riyadh.
 My beloved wife, also a Cutchi Memon from Bangalore, is a home-maker and spends most of her time, apart from house-hold chores, to ensure the Quran she memorized remains afresh.